-There is also support for using an encryption key from the content destination to encrypt the data in the BWC and system controller, should the content destination choose to provide a public encryption key.
+There is also support for using an encryption key from the content destination to encrypt the data in the BWC and system controller, if the content destination provides a public encryption key.
 In that case the data will have an extra layer of encryption when being sent to the content destination.